TypeDB 3.0 is live! Get started for free.

 Open your query file.
 Then click the run button to run your query.
 Finally, use the commit button (studio check) to persist any changes made.

-You may now try running queries in this course in the following order:
+Do you take a hands-on approach to learning?
+If so, try running queries in this course in the following order:

 1. Define a schema as outlined in the schema section.
 Use schema transactions for your queries and don’t forget to commit any changes made.